cockroachdb/docs/v19.1/licensing-faqs.md

 ## What constitutes hosting CockroachDB as a service?

-Hosting CockroachDB as a service means creating a commercial offering that allows third parties (other than your employees and contractors) to operate a database.
+Hosting CockroachDB as a service means creating an offering that allows third parties (other than your employees and contractors) to operate a database.
 Specifically, third parties cannot modify table schemas.

 ## What are the differences between the BSL for CockroachDB and MariaDB’s MaxScale?